 Different lenders take different views in this area.
 Some lenders will insist that you switch all banking to them as a condition of the loan.
 In cases such of these, the loan will be dependent on the switch.

 Sometimes we will be able to negotiate this position to ensure you only have to have certain payments going through the account or even remove the requirement altogether.
 On other occasions, the lender will be comfortable to issue the loan without any switch of banking.
 There is no hard and fast rule.
 Switching banking can be complicated and time consuming for some businesses.

 If the idea of switching banking is something you are keen to avoid, then you should make the lender or broker aware straight away.
-A commercial mortgage broker will usually still be able to offer you a mortgage without the need for banking to be switched.
+A broker will usually still be able to offer you a mortgage without the need for banking to be switched.

 It may be worth looking at the best loan with banking switched and the best without.
-That way you are able to make an informed decision about what is best for you as an overall package.
+That way you can make an informed decision about what is best for you as an overall package.

 Commercial mortgage applications can usually be completed in 6-8 weeks.
 This will, of course, depend on how quickly, and to what quality, information is given to the lender.
 The other key factors that can affect the speed of completion are the valuation and legal process.
 Commercial valuations can often take some time, and therefore cause delays.

-The legal process for commercial mortgages can be more complex than residential property conveyancing, so it’s important that your solicitor is experienced in dealing with commercial transactions.
+The legal process can be more complex than residential property conveyancing, so it’s important that your solicitor is experienced in dealing with these transactions.
 If your application is urgent and needs to complete more quickly than this, just let us know and we will expedite it to meet your timescales where possible.

 Applying for a owner-occupied commercial mortgage

-When applying for business mortgages, you usually must provide the following:
+When making a new application, you usually must provide the following:

 - Your latest 2 years trading accounts